 The Shibboleth architecture defines a way of exchanging information between an individual and a provider of digital data resources.
 Shibboleth is able to protect both the security of the data and the privacy of the individual viewing it.
-For further information see this Understanding Shibboleth page.
+For further information see this Shibboleth Concepts page.

 The common framework for access management defined by Shibboleth is being adopted by education communities across the globe.

 Shibboleth Flow Diagram

 Please note that this flow corresponds to the legacy SAML 1 protocol.
 We recommend that you use the newer SAML 2 protocol, which is better defined and requires a simpler network configuration.

 This diagram shows the flows which can occur during a typical Shibboleth-enabled transaction, with the browser user arriving at the Service Provider site without an existing session and without any information about the user's home institution being known by the Service Provider.
 There are many variations on this flow, most of them a lot simpler.
 In addition, later versions of Shibboleth will be able to operate in other ways; and the terminology used to refer to components is subject to change.
 However, this is offered as a starting point.

 - The User attempts to access a Shibboleth-protected resource on the Service Provider site.

 - The User is redirected to the federation WAYF.